 This super easy apricot glazed ham recipe takes just minutes to prep, then roast it in the oven until its bubbly hot.
-The apricot glaze for ham adds a great sweet and savory component to the smoked ham that’s SO delicious and has an extra ingredient that will have your guests wondering what it is Serve this glazed ham with apricot jam with simple sides like haricot verts and cheesy potato casserole for a full Thanksgiving, Christmas, or Easter meal.
+The apricot glaze for ham adds a great sweet and savory component to the smoked ham that’s SO delicious and has an extra ingredient that will have your guests wondering what it is Serve this glazed ham with apricot jam with simple sides like haricot verts, honey glazed carrots, and cheesy potato casserole for a full Thanksgiving, Christmas, or Easter meal.

 One bite and I think you’ll agree, it’s the best apricot ham glaze recipe!
 And I’m sharing a whole list of ideas for leftovers below, but be sure to try my ham and cheese sliders, ham fried rice, and mini frittatas first!

 Estimated reading time: 8 minutes

 - What You’ll Love About Apricot Jam Glazed Ham Recipe

 - Storage Instructions

 - What to Serve with Glazed Ham with Apricot Jam